 Teachers of students with mild and moderate disabilities need to delve into foundational issues of dealing with such students.
 Specific learning disabilities and behaviors can affect oral language, reading, written language, and mathematics.
 Teachers need to be aware of the wide spectrum of these disorders and how it affects the education of these students.

-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 The candidate will complete a lesson plan using differentiated instruction for student needs, based on a mock classroom.
 This must be a new lesson plan not used from a previous course.
 A template will be provided.
-(MLO: D, E)
+(CLO: D, E)